 6. Create Your Space

-The hardest part from working from home, for me, is having people around who aren’t working or who aren't used to working from home alongside you.
+The hardest part about working from home, for me, is having people around who aren’t working or who aren't used to working from home alongside you.

 Much like having work hours, you need to create some boundaries with whomever you need to be working from home with.
 Maybe it’s a spouse, maybe it’s your child, but put in place times where you need to keep your nose to the grind and when you can talk or spend time with those joining you at home.